manogyasingh/AlphaXivFirefox/README.md

 If it becomes outdated due to a Firefox update and someone wants to help fix it that would be really cool.
 Otherwise this is a very simple tool and I don't intend to make it any more functional than the original [AlphaXiv Chrome Extension.](https://chromewebstore.google.com/detail/alphaxiv-open-research-di/liihfcjialakefgidmaadhajjikbjjab)
 If you do, just fork this and do whatever you want.

+Notably this version lacks a feature: this doesn't show the number of comments on AlphaXiv.
+That's one area with a scope for improvement.

 ## Acknowledgements
 - Obviously massive thanks to both arXiv and AlphaXiv for making those sites
 - this extension is inspired by the original [AlphaXiv Chrome Extension.](https://chromewebstore.google.com/detail/alphaxiv-open-research-di/liihfcjialakefgidmaadhajjikbjjab)